Article 64. Crimes Against the Public Morals

 21-6416.
 Harming or killing certain dogs

-(a) Inflicting harm, disability or death to a police dog, arson dog, assistance dog, game warden dog or search and rescue dog is knowingly, and without lawful cause or justification poisoning, inflicting great bodily harm, permanent disability or death, upon a police dog, arson dog, assistance dog, game warden dog or search and rescue dog.
+(a) Inflicting harm, disability or death to a police dog, arson dog, assistance dog, game warden dog, search and rescue dog or police horse is knowingly, and without lawful cause or justification, poisoning or inflicting great bodily harm, permanent disability or death upon a police dog, arson dog, assistance dog, game warden dog, search and rescue dog or police horse.

 (c) As used in this section: